 Ravisloe Country Club 5th Hole 315 Yards.

 Legendary golf course architect Donald Ross most likely had a big smile on his face when he designed this short, dogleg right par four.
 Ravisloe hired Ross to redesign the course in 1917 and the 5th hole certainly makes you feel his presence.
 There are three bunkers in the middle of the fairway, signaling the end of first landing area.
 With ample tree coverage on both sides of the fairway, a fade is required to advance onto the next landing pad.
 However, the prudent strategy for most amateurs would be to lay up before the bunkers, focusing on finding a clear approach to a green that is shielded by sand on all sides.
-Respect the terms set by Donald Ross and a par is possible.
+Respect the terms set by Donald Ross and a par is possible, while an albatross is virtually impossible..
 Looking for shortcuts is where ‘the Donald’ will make you pay.

 Ruffled Feathers Golf Club 14th Hole 328 Yards.